askmike/gekko/docs/installation/installing_gekko.md

     npm install --only=production

+We also need to install Gekko Broker's dependencies, run:

+    cd exchange
+    npm install --only=production

 ## Starting Gekko

 After all the above you can start Gekko by running the following in your terminal: